-All About Hatch Chiles: Roasting, Storing, and Delicious Recipes
+Hatch Chiles 101: Roasting, Storage, and Recipes

 Roasted and peeled Hatch chiles are ready to be stored.

-What is So Special About Hatch Chiles?
+What Are Hatch Chiles?

 Hatch chiles come in many different colors and heat levels.